mwgeurts/gamma/README.md

 gamma = CalcGamma(..., 'OptionName', OptionValue);
 ```

-Please see the [wiki](../../wiki) for information on the format of the input and arguments as well option flags and examples.
+See the [wiki](../../wiki) for information on the format of the input and arguments as well option flags and examples.

 ## License